dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # [1] 0.6664132
 ```

-Removing it and doing some additional processing can see the 11,093 remaining sent emails range from November of 2014 to September of 2018 with a median date of October of 2013, a bit later than the chronological midpoint seemingly implying slightly more emails later, though from the chart above, it's probably more due to missing years of data.
+Removing them and doing some additional processing, can see these 11,093 remaining sent emails range from November of 2014 to September of 2018 with a median date of October of 2013.
 ```r
 sent_messages <-
   sent_messages %>%